Snekyy/arch-manual/README.md

 ![Image](/img/etcher.png)

 ## 3. Verify the boot mode
 After we boot with flash first of all we need to verify the boot mode.
-We are installing arch on UEFI, so lets check the boot mode:
 ```bash
 ls /sys/firmware/efi/efivars
 ```
 If the command shows the directory without error, then the system is booted in UEFI mode.
 If the directory does not exist, the system may be booted in BIOS (or CSM) mode.
-If the system did not boot in UEFI refer to your motherboard's manual or your computer doesn't support UEFI...

 ## 4. Connect to the Internet
 Lets set up an Internet connection.